 - Housekeeping duties in the inpatient unit such as, cleaning patient rooms and family areas; delivering morning tea; chats and companionship.

 - Reception duties – answering the phone, directing visitor traffic and relaying messages, occasional assistance with admin projects.

 - Gardening – maintain gardens at Virginia Road (doesn’t involve lawn mowing).

 - Handyman tasks – odd small jobs, cleaning Hospice Whanganui community vehicles.

-- Fundraising events – from assisting with catering, ticket sellers, BBQ chef, setting up and decorating rooms for events, etc.
+- Fundraising events – from assisting with catering, ticket sellers, event co-hosting, setting up and decorating rooms for events, etc.

 - Community care – relieving caregivers for short periods of time by sitting with our patient.

 - Biographer – recording and writing patients’ life stories.

 - Bereavement and Grief Support – supporting family/whanau after a death.